MohammadAlSadawi/Car-App/README.md

 The application is deployed using AWS Elastic Beanstalk (Free Tier).

-Platform: .NET
+-Platform: .NET
-Instance Type: t3.micro
+-Instance Type: t3.micro
-Deployment Type: ZIP upload
+-Deployment Type: ZIP upload

 Note:
-The app can be deployed using Docker as well, but for simplicity it is hosted directly on AWS Elastic Beanstalk.
+-The app can be deployed using Docker as well, but for simplicity it is hosted directly on AWS Elastic Beanstalk.

 Author:
 Mohammad Al-Sadawi